Impact of polarised extragalactic sources on the measurement of CMB B-mode anisotropies: Contamination of the CMB B-modes

-Note that the above comparison between $r_{eq}$ and $\sigma _\mathrm{r}$ is done considering independently each frequency for $r_{eq}$, while $\sigma _\mathrm{r}$ has been usually estimated for each experiment combining the whole set of available bands, and under specific assumptions (e.g., taking into account systematic effects or foregrounds residual impacts).
+This comparison between $r_{eq}$ and $\sigma _\mathrm{r}$ was made considering each frequency for $r_{eq}$ independently, while $\sigma _\mathrm{r}$ is usually estimated for each experiment by combining the whole set of available bands and under specific assumptions (e.g. taking systematic effects or foregrounds residual impacts into account).
 Multi-frequency component separations should be able to decrease the level of extragalactic foreground contamination.\\